balthazar/oxyo/README.md

 Either encode secret data into an output file based on the carrier image or decode it from said file into another.
-Not providing a secret file implies that the program will attempt a decode of the carrier image into the output
+Not providing a secret file implies that the program will attempt a decode of the carrier image into the output.

+For encoding, the carry should be either a `jpg` or `png`, and the output needs to be a `png`.

 ###### Troubleshooting

-- If the build is broken due to node-gyp, you can try to add `--unsafe-perm` while installing, [#454](https://github.com/nodejs/node-gyp/issues/454).
 - If you don't have Node 6, you can go to [this link](https://www.youtube.com/watch?v=dQw4w9WgXcQ).